OWASP/www-project-developer-guide/draft/08-verification/02-tools/04-owtf.md

 #### How to use it

-The OWTF [documentation][owtfdocs] is relatively old, last updated in 2016, and [install][owtfinstall] the install instructions may not run correctly on MacOS or Kali.
+The OWTF [documentation][owtfdocs] is relatively old, last updated in 2016, and  the [install][owtfinstall] instructions may need adapting to run on MacOS or Kali..

 ----